jonrcrowell/markdown-cheatsheet/README.md

 ![Sweet Picture](http://unsplash.it/500/500?random)

-Picture with both alternate text and a tooltip:
+Picture with both alternate text and a tooltip.
+Hover over the image to see the tooltip.

 ![Sweet Picture](http://unsplash.it/500/500?random "This is a tooltip for this picture")